davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

 I've been thinking of changing the name of this library.
 Originally the idea was that it would be a lightweight wrapper around Image I/O similar to the way GCD gets adapted into a more friendly Swift interface.
 However the feature that I use the most is the image source view, which handles downloading and animating images.
 There is no equivalent in Image I/O. If you have any suggestions, let me know.
 </span>

 If you're just interested in using the library, check out the [beta 1.0.0 release](https://github.com/davbeck/ImageIOSwift/tree/1.0.0).
-To learn more about how the SwiftUI integration was implimented, read on!
+To learn more about how the SwiftUI integration was implemented, read on!

 ---

-The simplest way to display an image source in SwiftUI would be to use a [UIViewRepresentable](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) view and just wrap the existing UIView implimentation of `ImageSourceView`.
+The simplest way to display an image source in SwiftUI would be to use a [UIViewRepresentable](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) view and just wrap the existing UIView implementation of `ImageSourceView`.
 That would have been pretty quick and simple.
 But who wants that!

 The big drawback there though is that it would only work with UIKit apps.
-To get the real cross platform benefit of SwiftUI, including watchOS and AppKit Mac apps, I'd need to use a more native view implimentation.
+To get the real cross platform benefit of SwiftUI, including watchOS and AppKit Mac apps, I'd need to use a more native view implementation.

 ## Downloading images

 The first challenge I ran into with SwiftUI was handling derived state.
-ImageIO.Swift uses `Task`s derrived from urls to track downloading.
+ImageIO.Swift uses `Task`s derived from urls to track downloading.
 We don't really want tasks to be replaced for fear of the download starting again.

 We can use `@State` to get SwiftUI to track our task for us.
 The task isn't actually changing though, which feels weird, but is the only way I see to accomplish this.